pyhys/minimalmodbus/doc/develop.rst

 ------------------------------------------------------------------------------
 Try to isolate the bug by running in interactive mode (Python interpreter) with debug mode activated.
 Send a mail to the mailing list with the output, and also the output from :meth:`._getDiagnosticString`.

-Of course it is appreciated if you can spend a few moments on trying to locate the problem, as it might possibly be related to your particular instrument (and thus difficult to reproduce without it).
+Of course it is appreciated if you can spend a few moments trying to locate the problem, as it might possibly be related to your particular instrument (and thus difficult to reproduce without it).
 The source code is very readable, so is should be straight-forward to work with.
 The please send your findings to